sunvc/NoLet/docs/en/tutorial.md

-# Send Notification
+# Sending Push Notifications

 1. Open the APP and copy the test URL.

 <img src="../_media/example.png" width=365 />

 2. Modify the content and request this URL.<br>
 You can send GET or POST requests.
-You will receive the notification immediately upon a successful request.<br>
+You will receive the notification immediately once the request succeeds.<br>
-Difference from Bark: Parameter Priority [POST > GET > URL params].
-POST parameters will overwrite GET parameters, and so on.
+Difference from Bark: parameter priority is [POST > GET > URL params].
+POST parameters override GET parameters, and so on.

 ## URL Format

-The URL is composed of the push key, title, subtitle, and body.
-The following combinations are available:
+The URL consists of the push key, title, subtitle, and body.
+The following combinations are possible:

 ```URL
 https://wzs.app/:key/:body